Finbuckle/Finbuckle.Website/docs/v6.12.0/GettingStarted.md

 }
 ```

 That's all that is needed to get going.
-Let's breakdown each line:
+Let's break down each line:

 `services.AddMultiTenant<TenantInfo>()`